mcneel/rhino.inside-revit/docs/readme.md

 For example page `pages/_en/beta/reference/components/273ff43d-b771-4eb7-a66d-5da5f7f2731e.md` contains the English (`_en`) docs for the `beta` version of the component with uuid `273ff43d-b771-4eb7-a66d-5da5f7f2731e` which is the `Material.ByColor` component.

+These component-specific pages can be directly access as well.
+For example the component page discussed above can also be directly accessed through `http://.../en/beta/reference/components/273ff43d-b771-4eb7-a66d-5da5f7f2731e`

 # Wiki Formatting Conventions

 ## Frequently User Terms